| | |

 Sweet blueberry bread pudding with caramel sauce

-Blueberry bread pudding is a cozy and flexible recipe that can easily be adapted to suit your pantry.
+Blueberry bread pudding is a cozy, versatile recipe that can be easily adapted to your pantry.
 It’s a cross between baked French toast and fruit cobbler, with a soft texture and gently spiced custard base.
 Whether you’re making it for dessert or a sweet breakfast, this recipe delivers comforting flavor with minimal effort.

 You can use fresh or frozen blueberries, and just about any kind of bread — from sandwich slices to leftover rolls, biscuits, or buns.
 Add a teaspoon of lemon zest to brighten the flavor, or finish the vanilla sauce with a splash of bourbon for a warm, elegant touch.
 Whether served for dessert or brunch, this flexible pudding is full of comforting flavor and easy to make ahead.